 We also gathered data about the expertise of individuals who served on the audit committee.
 A board member was coded as having accounting or finance expertise if he or she had current or prior experience as a CFO, CPA, controller, or vice president of finance.
-Surprisingly, the percentage of individuals on audit committees with finance or accounting expertise was significantly higher for fraud firms than no fraud firms for the full sample and the 1991 1999 sub period.

-no-fraud firms had accounting or finance expertise.
+Results are provided in Table 16.
+On average, 14 percent of audit committee members for fraud and 10 percent for no-fraud firms had accounting or finance expertise.
 That difference was statistically significant for the full sample (p-value = 0.053) and for the 1991-1999 sub-period (p-value = 0.006).
 Similarly, in the 1991-1999 sub-period, 33 percent of the fraud firms and only 20 percent of no-fraud firms had at least one audit committee member with accounting or finance expertise, a significant difference (p-value = 0.037).
 Both fraud and no-fraud firms were more likely to have at least one financial expert on the audit committee in more recent years.